AnyLog-co/documentation/examples/Connecting Nodes.md

 * A query to retrieve data
 * An AnyLog command to retrieve a state in a node.
 For example, to retrieve disk space availability or find how much data was ingested in the last hour.
 * An AnyLog command to enable a process.
 For example, to enable a process that will monitor data values received from a sensor.
 * An AnyLog command that will retrieve or update policies on the shared metadata layer.
-For example, to retieve the list of participating nodes that manage the sensor data.
+For example, to retrieve the list of participating nodes that manage the sensor data.

-The Messaging listener is enabled such that data can be published on an AnyLog node and assigned to a topic like an MQTT broker.
+The Messaging listener is enabled such that data can be published on an AnyLog Node like an MQTT broker (and assigned to a topic).

 ***Note: The IP and Ports used by the active listeners on each node needs to be open - remove firewall restrictions as needed.***